North America·USA·Updated May 3, 2026

 What scams target tourists in Denver?

-The most frequently reported tourist scams in Denver are Fake QR Code Parking Meter Scam, Fake Parking Ticket Text Message Scam, Red Rocks Concert Ticket Scam, with 7 classified as high severity.
+The most frequently reported tourist scams in Denver are DIA Taxi Flat-Rate Overcharge, Fake QR Code Parking Meter Scam, Fake Parking Ticket Text Message Scam.
 Most scams operate near transit hubs, tourist attractions, and busy markets.
 Reviewing each type before you arrive significantly reduces your risk of being targeted.
-Similar patterns are also documented in Las Vegas and Miami.
+Similar patterns are also documented in New York and Tijuana.

 Are taxis safe in Denver?